Henry Williamson: Early writing

 He told of his war experiences in The Wet Flanders Plain (1929), The Patriot's Progress (1930) and in many of his books in the semi-autobiographical 15-book series A Chronicle of Ancient Sunlight (1951–1969).

 After the war, he read Richard Jefferies' book The Story of My Heart and this inspired him to begin writing seriously.
 In 1921, he moved to Georgeham, Devon, initially living in Skirr Cottage there.
 He married Ida Loetitia Hibbert in 1925; they had six children.
 One daughter, Margaret, was the first wife of the guitarist and lutenist Julian Bream.

-In 1927 Williamson published his most acclaimed book, Tarka the Otter; it won him the Hawthornden Prize in 1928, and made him enough money to pay for the wooden hut near Georgeham where he wrote many of his later books, often sitting alone there for 15 hours a day.
+In 1927, Williamson published his most acclaimed book, Tarka the Otter; it won him the Hawthornden Prize in 1928, and made him enough money to pay for the wooden hut near Georgeham where he wrote many of his later books, often sitting alone there for 15 hours a day.
 The wooden writing hut was granted Grade II listed status by English Heritage in July 2014 because of its "historical interest".
 Tarka also sparked a friendship with T. E. Lawrence who had similar views about the need for a lasting peace settlement in Europe.
+Williamson was in the process of attempting to set up a meeting between Lawrence and Adolf Hitler when Lawrence was killed in a motorcycle accident.
 Lawrence died in May 1935 shortly after receiving a telegram from Williamson, which has sparked some conspiracy theories.
+Williamson had developed a profound admiration for Hitler, whom he called "the only true pacificist in Europe", and believed that the key for peace in Europe was giving leadership to the veterans of the Great War.
+In a letter to the editor of Time and Tide in May 1936, Williamson called Hitler "a very wise and steadfast and truth-perceiving father of his people; a man like T.E.
+Lawrence, without personal ambitions, a vegetarian, non-smoker, non-drinker, without even a bank-balance".
+Williamson claimed on the Night of the Long Knives in 1934 that Hitler was "actually in tears as he waited in the room", much like Lawrence "when he had to shoot an Arab murderer with his own hands".